10 reasons that green people are happier

 Money can’t buy you happiness but it does bring you a more pleasant form of misery. – Spike Milligan

-Green people tend to be less interested in material things resulting in a tendency to consume less and use fewer resources (possibly opting for Voluntary Simplicity).The environmental benefits of reducing resource use and buy viagra online therefore their ecological footprint is clear, however, these people may be surprised to find shifting their focus away from material things makes them happier too.
+Green people tend to be less interested in material things resulting in a tendency to consume less and use fewer resources (possibly opting for Voluntary Simplicity).The environmental benefits of reducing resource use and official canadian pharmacy therefore their ecological footprint is clear, however, these people may be surprised to find shifting their focus away from material things makes them happier too.

 Once we have all that we need to survive (food, water, shelter etc) additional material things have less and less impact on our wellbeing.
 Robert Lane expresses it like this: “the richer the society and its individuals become, the less purchasable are the goals that bring them happiness.”
 For example, an American study found that people were happier after spending money on experiences, rather than physical things.